Abin-S-Yaseen/Noob-level-projects/README.md

 # Noob-level
-This is a Digital clock made using python.
+This repository has nooblevel projects.